2019 AFSCME Union Scholars Program

 The American Federation of State, County & Municipal Employees (AFSCME) is pleased to partner with Harvard University's Labor and Worklife Program to sponsor the Union Scholars Program.
-AFSCME is one of the nation’s largest labor unions, representing more than 1.6 million public service employees.
+AFSCME is one of the nation’s largest labor unions, representing public service employees and retirees across the country.
 Harvard’s Labor and Worklife Program, located in the Harvard Law School, is the university’s center for research, teaching and creative problem-solving related to the world of work.

 The Union Scholars Program is a 10-week summer internship for students of color who are passionate about social justice, with an emphasis on workers' rights.
 Entry to the Union Scholars Program is competitive.